Frank Pallone: 1988–1990

 In March 1988, 60-year-old incumbent U.S. Congressman James Howard of New Jersey's 3rd congressional district died in office.
 In November, the regular election coincided with a special election to complete Howard's term; Pallone won both, defeating Republican former state Assemblyman Joe Azzolina 52% to 47% and Libertarian Laura Stewart.
 In 1990, he was reelected with 49% of the vote, against a Republican, an independent, Libertarian Bill Stewart, and a Populist.

 1992–2008

 After redistricting, Pallone's district was renumbered the 6th district.
 In the 1992 Democratic primary, he defeated State Representative Robert Smith 55% to 37%.
 In the general election, he defeated Republican State Senator Joe Kyrillos 52% to 45% and nine other candidates.
 Since then, he has won reelection with at least 60% in all but two elections (1998 and 2010).
 In 1998, he defeated Republican teacher Mike Ferguson 57% to 40%.

 2010

 Pallone was challenged by Republican nominee Anna C. Little, a former Monmouth County Freeholder and mayor of Highlands, New Jersey, who is an attorney specializing in immigration law.
 On November 3, 2010, Pallone defeated Little by over 16,000 votes, 55% to 43%, in what analysts considered a terrible year for Democrats.
 For the first time in his career, Pallone failed to carry his home county of Monmouth.

+2012

+Pallone ran for a thirteenth term and defeated Republican Anna Little in the general election, winning 63.3% of the vote.

+2014

+Pallone ran for a fourteenth term and defeated Republican Anthony E. Wilkinson in the general election, winning 60% of the vote.

+2016

+Pallone ran for a fifteenth term and defeated Republican Brent Sonnek-Schmelz in the general election, winning 63.7% of the vote.

+2018

+Pallone ran for a sixteenth term and defeated Republican Richard J. Pezzullo in the general election, winning 63.6% of the vote.

+2020

+Pallone ran for a seventeenth term and defeated Republican Christian Onuoha in the general election, winning 61.2% of the vote.

+2022

+Pallone ran for an eighteenth term and defeated Republican Sue Kiley in the general election, winning 57.5% of the vote.

+2024

+Pallone ran for a nineteenth term and defeated Republican Scott Fegler in the general election, winning 56% of the vote.